allyoushawn/allyoushawn.github.io/docs/uplift_model/metrics_exploratio.md

 `N_{t, y=1}` is the number of users converted in treatment group.
 The `N_{c, y=1}` is the number of users converted in control group.
 The uplift is the difference between the two while `N_{c, y=1}` is scaled by the number of users in each group.
 If the number of users are the same, `N_t/N_c` would be 1.
-Since it's a random model, it is hypothesized that the uplift would be distributed evenly among users, and therefore it is a straight line from from `(0, 0)` to the final uplift after targeting all users `(N_t + N_c, N_{t, y=1} - N_{c, y=1} * N_t/N_c )`.
+Since it's a random model, it is hypothesized that the uplift would be distributed evenly among users, and therefore it is a straight line from `(0, 0)` to the final uplift after targeting all users `(N_t + N_c, N_{t, y=1} - N_{c, y=1} * N_t/N_c )`.

+Note: If there are lots of sleeping dogs, the slope of the line would be negative.

 ## Perfect Performance
 [Source code](https://github.com/maks-sh/scikit-uplift/blob/master/sklift/metrics/metrics.py#L277)